 - In addition, basic education in the arts is goal-oriented education that proceeds from level to level.
 In Espoo, it is primarily available for children and young people.
 Basic education in the arts is available in the following fields: architecture, pictorial arts, crafts, literature, music, circus, dance and theatre.

 5. Let the City of Espoo help you to find employment

 - Are you a job-seeker?
 The City of Espoo offers services that are tailored to you.

 - The Employment Corner supports job-seekers who are over 30 years old.
-The Employment Corner is open from Tuesday to Thursday from 11:00-15:00 at the Iso Omena Service Centre.
-No reservation is needed – simply walk in!
+The Employment Corner is open from Monday to Thursday between 10:00-15:00.

 The Employment and Economic Development Office in Espoo is there to help residents who are seeking employment or face other work-related issues.
 The TE-Office also has a unit dedicated to serving immigrants.
 The TE-Office is located in Leppävaara at Upseerinkatu 3B, 02600 Espoo, tel.
 010 60 71060 or 010 19 4452.